-The Environmental Protection Agency (EPA) and the New York State Department of Environmental Conservation (NYSDEC), as appropriate, have notified us that we are among the potentially responsible parties that may be liable for costs incurred to remediate certain hazardous substances at twelve waste sites.
-The twelve sites do not include sites where coal gas was manufactured in the past, which are discussed below.
-With respect to the twelve sites, ten sites are included in the New York State Registry of Inactive Hazardous Waste Disposal Sites and two sites are also included on the National Priorities list.
+The Environmental Protection Agency (EPA) and the New York State Department of Environmental Conservation (NYSDEC), as appropriate, have notified us that we are among the potentially responsible parties that may be liable for costs incurred to remediate certain hazardous substances at nine waste sites.
+The nine sites do not include sites where coal gas was manufactured in the past, which are discussed below.
+With respect to the nine sites, eight sites are included in the New York State Registry of Inactive Hazardous Waste Disposal Sites and two sites are also included on the National Priorities list.

 Any liability may be joint and several for certain of those sites.

-We have recorded a liability of \$5.0 million as of December 31, 2024, related to the twelve sites.
-We have paid remediation costs related to the twelve sites.
-We have recorded an estimated liability of \$0.6 million related to other two sites where we believe it is probable that we will incur remediation costs and/or monitoring costs, although we have not been notified that we are among the potentially responsible parties.
-It is possible that the ultimate cost to remediate the sites may be significantly more than the accrued amount.
-Our estimate for costs to remediate these sites ranges from \$5.6 million to \$6.2 million as of December 31, 2024.
+We have recorded an estimated liability of \$0.1 million at December 31, 2024, related to eight sites.
+We have recorded an estimated liability of \$4.9 million related to another six sites where we believe it is probable that we will incur remediation costs and/or monitoring costs.
+It is possible the ultimate cost to remediate the sites may be significantly more than the accrued amount.
+Our estimate for costs to remediate these sites ranges from \$4.5 million to \$5.3 million as of December 31, 2024.
 Factors affecting the estimated remediation amount include the remedial action plan selected, the extent of site contamination and the portion attributed to us.
-It is anticipated that costs would be recovered in rates typical of historical Site Investigation and Remediation rate recovery.
+It is anticipated that costs would be recovered in rates, typical of historical Site Investigation and Remediation rate recovery.